Indonesians choked by forest fire haze pray for rain - Journal du Cameroun

 International concern has been mounting about the long-term impact of such blazes, as rainforests play a vital role in protecting the planet against global warming.

 “The haze really affects me tremendously.
-I can’t breathe or do things outside as I normally do,” said elementary school teacher Yulinar, coughing and squinting her bloodshot eyes.
+I can’t breathe or do things outside as I normally do,” elementary school teacher Yulinar said at the mass prayer, coughing and squinting her bloodshot eyes.

 The 45-year-old, who also uses one name, said she hoped she and her students could soon return to their shuttered school.

+The governor of smog-hit Central Kalimantan on Borneo island — which Indonesia shares with Malaysia and Brunei — said Friday nearly 3,900 schools would be closed temporarily to protect students, with more than 9,000 shuttered in Sumatra.

-Officials across the border in Malaysia said late Thursday some 29 schools would also be closed there on Friday in the region surrounding its haze-hit capital Kuala Lumpur.
+Officials across the border in Malaysia said dozens of schools would be closed on Friday in the region surrounding its haze-hit capital Kuala Lumpur.

+Back in Sumatra, Hendri Kusnardi was among thousands of firefighters deployed to battle the blazes.

+“I’ve never been this tired.
+But I’m not the only one — everyone’s exhausted.”

-The fires in Indonesia have sent toxic smoke floating over Malaysia, triggering a diplomatic row.
-Nearby Singapore has also warned residents to reduce outdoor activities.
+The fires in Indonesia have sent toxic smoke floating over Malaysia, triggering a diplomatic row, as nearby Singapore has also warned residents to reduce outdoor activities.

+Frictions spiked after Malaysian Environment Minister Yeo Bee Yin this week accused her Indonesian counterpart of being “in denial”, after Jakarta insisted fires in Malaysia had caused the smog there.

+On Friday, Indonesia said it had sealed off dozens of plantations where smog-belching fires are blazing, and warned that owners — including Malaysia and Singapore-based firms — could face criminal charges if the investigation turns up evidence of illegal burning.

 Jakarta is struggling to tame the blazes as many burn underground in carbon-rich peat, which has been cleared across vast areas of the country for plantations.

-“I hope farmers and companies stop starting these fires,” Rahmad said at the prayer session in Pekanbaru.
+“I hope farmers and companies stop starting these fires,” Rahmad said in Pekanbaru.
 “It’s a man-made disaster.”